eManPrague/tensorflow-python-example/README.md

 # Simple example of Convolutional Neural Network, built by Tensorflow, with custom dataset
 Convolutional Neural Network are current state of the art for image classification.
-Let's look how we can build one. 👍🏻You can find here examples of `high level` and `low level` Tensorflow implementations.
+Let's look how we can build one. 👍 You can find here examples of `high level` and `low level` Tensorflow implementations.

 ## Network Architecture
 ![ ](architecture.png)